ZetCode

 The transferFrom method transfers bytes from the source channel into the destination channel.
 The first parameter is the source channel, the second is the starting position of the transfer in the file, and the third is the maximum number of bytes to be transferred.

-Java 7 introduced the Files.copy method, which provides an easy way of copying a file.
+The Files.copy method which provides an easy way of copying a file.
 The copy fails if the target file exists, unless the REPLACE_EXISTING option is specified.
 Files.copy takes an optional third copy options argument.

 The options parameter may include any of the following: